Is There Still a Path to Profitability for Creatives?

 Operating as an artist-for-hire

-These systems worked reasonable well for the past 400+ years but lately creatives have hit some stumbling blocks.
-So let's take a look and the landscape and see what a creative might do to make money.
+These systems worked reasonably well for the past 400+ years but lately creatives have hit some stumbling blocks.
+So let's take a look at the landscape and see what a modern creative might do to make money.

 In a certain sense, patronage is still alive.
-You need look no further than the web site patreon.com or similar sites in which creatives can request support for their pursuits.
-What's different here---as opposed to patronage of yore---is that the creative is looking to pertain not a sizable largesse from one or two wealthy patrons (say 100,000$ a year), but multiple smaller micro-payments from people in the middle or lower class (saw 30$ a month from 50 people.)
+You need look no further than the web site patreon.com where creatives can request support for their pursuits.
+What's different here---as opposed to patronage of yore---is that the creative is looking to retain not a sizable largesse from one or two wealthy patrons (say $100,000 a year), but multiple smaller micro-payments from people in the middle or lower class (say, $30 a month from 50 people.)

-* Well, I actually do have an idea thanks to this article which states, among other depressing facts, that only 2% of patreon creators make more than federal minimum wage from the site.
+* Well, I actually do have an idea thanks to this article which states, among other depressing facts, that only 2% of patreon.org creators make more than federal minimum wage from the site.